lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 2. Go to mtl.how/data and open the team data in Excel.

-While waiting for the excel to open, let's review the three reasons to use the excel-based Data UI instead of the SharePoint-based splash page:
+While waiting for the excel to open, let's review the three reasons to use the excel-based Data UI instead of the facility data Excel spreadsheet:
   + You can select a set of clinics (grids) that exactly represent your individual team.
   + All the patient-level data are identified with patient names.
   + You can create the team data table parameters used by the simulation user interface.